 The northern lights are visible under dark skies from late August to April, preferably under a clear, cloudless sky.
 Usually seen between 5pm and 2am, it is important to be away from artificial light.
-No month guarantees better sightings than another but December to February offer the longest hours of darkness, while the months of autumn and spring are likely to offer more stable weather conditions and often see more aurora activity.
+No month guarantees better sightings than another but December to February offer the longest hours of darkness, while the months of autumn and spring are likely to offer more stable weather conditions and often see more aurora activity around the equinoxes.